MrShoenel/mrshoenel.github.io/stab/resource/content/blogging/games/monty.md

 ## Getting the assumptions right
 Before we start, it is important to note which are the assumptations my approach is based on.
 It's these three (as on Wikipedia):
-* The host opens another door than the one picked by the contestant
+* The host opens another door than the one picked by the contestant.
-* The door opened by the host must always reveal a goat
+* The door opened by the host must always reveal a goat.
-* The contestant is offered the possibility to switch their initial choice
+* The contestant is offered the possibility to switch their initial choice.

 ## One more assumption
 I am adding one more assumption that the contestant should make to understand their game better.